helidon-io/helidon/docs/mp/reactivemessaging/introduction.md

 ### Message

-The Reactive Messaging [Message](https://download.eclipse.org/microprofile/microprofile-reactive-messaging-3.0/microprofile-reactive-messaging-spec-3.0.html#_message) class can be used to wrap or unwrap data items between methods and connectors.
+The Reactive Messaging [Message][message] class can be used to wrap or unwrap data items between methods and connectors.
 The message wrapping and unwrapping can be performed explicitly by using `org.eclipse.microprofile.reactive.messaging.Message#of(T)` or implicitly through the messaging core.

 Example of explicit and implicit wrapping and unwrapping: